North Carolina Rock Climbing

 ; only the seriously adventurous need apply.

-, near Boone, is one of the hosts for the celebrated Triple Crown bouldering competition (unfortunately, that’s the only time it’s open to climbing).
+, near Boone, is one of the hosts for the celebrated Triple Crown bouldering competition (unfortunately, that is the only time Hound Ears is open to climbing).
+Along with these areas Moores Wall, Asheboro, and many other wonderful bouldering locations can be found scattered throughout the Old North State.

 The climbing in North Carolina is spread across the state and divided into several distinct regions.
 From the tobacco fields of the Piedmont to the dramatic gorges in the High Country to the granite walls of the Southern Blue Ridge Mountains; if you are west of Raleigh you are probably close to amazing climbing.
 See individual areas for directions.